 A brief examination of three key texts (Romans 12:6–8; 1 Corinthians 12:4–11; 1 Peter 4:10–11) will help us see God’s design regarding His gifts.

 One of the first things that becomes clear in these passages is the diversity of the gifts.
-Paul’s survey of spiritual gifts in Romans 12 includes different gifts than what are found in 1 Corinthians 12.
-And when Peter spoke of the spiritual gifts in 1 Peter 4:10–11, he didn’t even bother specifying them but rather listed broad categories of the types of gifts God gives.
+Paul’s survey of spiritual gifts in Romans 12 includes different gifts than are found in 1 Corinthians 12.
+And when Peter spoke of the spiritual gifts in 1 Peter 4:10–11, he didn’t specify them but rather listed broad categories of the types of gifts God gives.
 Among the gifts listed in the Bible are prophecy, ministry, wisdom, knowledge, faith, healing, teaching, exhorting, giving, ruling, showing mercy, speaking in languages, and interpreting languages.
-Whatever the specific use of each gift was, they each fit together as the parts of the body work together to make a functional whole (Romans 12:5).
+Whatever the specific use, each gift fits together with the other gifts, and they all work together as the parts of the body to make a functional whole (Romans 12:5).

 In putting together a complete survey of the spiritual gifts, one must attempt to quantify and define the gifts.
 Romans 12 lists at least seven gifts, and 1 Corinthians 12 lists nine.
 There is some overlap in these lists, and there are certainly indications that there are more gifts than are itemized.